muratk5n/thirdwave/en/README.md

 Need to be careful with overt anti-politician anti-electoral politics types..
 If politics is delegitimized, what are you left with?
-With the other source of power: Money.
-People with it will rule.
+With the other source of power: Money. .

 ---